elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} In the name of all those desires crushed in the pool of your souls,
+- {:.i2} In the name of all those desires crushed in the pool of your souls.

 - {:.sp} The Woman Reciter.